ShivamJuyal24/Grocery4U/README.md

 # 🛒 Grocery4U

-**Grocery4U** is a modern, user-friendly web application that allows users to browse, search, and shop a wide variety of grocery products online.
-Built with React and MongoDB, it features dynamic product displays, cart management, and personalized recommendations using product tags and categories.
+**Grocery4U** is a modern, user-friendly fullstack web application that allows users to browse, search, and shop a wide variety of grocery products online.
+Built with EJS and MongoDB, it features dynamic product displays, cart management, and personalized recommendations using product tags and categories.

 ## 🚀 Features